But something happened around the middle of 2020 that led the market to take off, according to realtors and economists.

-Those incredibly rapid price increases are creating an affordability challenge, according to James Gaines, research economist with Texas A&M University’s Texas Real Estate Center.
+Those incredibly rapid price increases are creating an affordability challenge, said James Gaines, a research economist with Texas A&M University’s Texas Real Estate Center.

 “You don’t have to have a Ph.D in economics to understand that if prices go up faster than incomes, and home affordability is based on the relationship between income and price, then [homeownership is] becoming less affordable,” Gaines said.

-That breakneck pace of price increase cannot last forever, according to Patricia Fernandez, 2021 president of the Four Rivers Association of Realtors.
-Eventually, Fernandez said she expects the price to return to some level of normalcy, although that could take years as supply catches up with demand.
+That breakneck pace of price increases cannot last forever, ABoR president Susan Horton said.
+Eventually, she said she expects the price to return to some level of normalcy, although that could take years as supply catches up with demand.

 Alternatives to single family

-Adrianne Craft, a real estate broker who is licensed with Keller Williams Realty, said buyers are having a truly difficult time finding homes—and not just in the Hays and Comal county areas where she is largely focused.
+Adrianne Craft, a real estate broker who is licensed with Keller Williams Realty, agreed buyers are having a truly difficult time finding homes.

 “A year ago, I would say that buyers could be a little bit pickier as far as the condition of a home goes,” Craft said.
 “A buyer may choose a house over another house because it doesn’t have carpet, or it has white cabinets. ...
 Whereas now, buyers are having to just concede on everything.”

-Craft added that every deal she has brokered this year has seen multiple offers for which homes are typically selling for 10%-20% over asking price.
-This is a situation that frequently does not favor first-time buyers, especially those seeking single-family homes, which account for the vast majority of homes on the market at any given time, she said.
+Craft added that every deal she has brokered this year has seen multiple offers for which homes are typically selling for 10%-20% over the asking price.
+This is a situation that frequently disfavors first-time buyers, especially those seeking single-family homes, which account for the vast majority of homes on the market at any given time, she said.

-Parolek’s presentations center on a concept called missing middle housing, which involves homes from duplexes to townhouses to buildings with eight units, and which are walkable, or located near business or city centers that have popular amenities.
+Parolek’s presentations center on a concept called missing middle housing.
+This involves homes such as duplexes and townhouses to buildings with eight units.
+They are usually walkable, meaning they are located near business or city centers that have popular amenities.